philsherry/carbon/docs/tutorials/testing-a-component.md

 ## Setup

-Carbon uses the [JasmineNOLINK]() testing framework together with [karmaNOLINK]() which allows you to run your tests within a real browser enviroment.
-Code coverage is tracked using [IstanbulNOLINK]().
-If you would like to learn more about our testing set up you can view the karma config file [hereNOLINK]()
+Carbon uses the [Jasmine](http://jasmine.github.io/) testing framework together with [Karma](http://karma-runner.github.io/0.13/index.html) which allows you to run your tests within a real browser environment.
+Code coverage is tracked using [Istanbul](https://github.com/gotwarlost/istanbul).
+If you would like to learn more about our testing set up you can view the karma config file and the spec setup file [here](https://github.com/Sage/carbon-factory/tree/master/src/gulp).

 ## The Component

-Follow creating-a-component
+By following the `creating-a-component` guide you should of created a button component that looks similar to the following:

 Final Button